-In 2022, Magnon set up a taskforce to study and drive sustainable alternatives for managing the waste generated during its plants' operation.
+In 2022, the Group set up a taskforce to study and drive sustainable alternatives for managing the waste generated during its energy plants' operation.
 The idea is to optimise waste management taking a holistic approach based on deep knowledge of its characteristics and utility for reuse in different processes both in our facilities and at those of third parties.